 5 Minute Read

 In the midst of a volatile market, it’s easy to get caught up in waves of emotion.
 Anger, fear, sadness, worry and especially panic can cause you to make serious and costly mistakes.
-To be a successful investor, it’s important to know how to deal with the emotional side of investing so you can avoid these mistakes—and avoid losing thousands of dollars.
+To be an educated investor, it’s important to know how to deal with the emotional side of investing so you can avoid these mistakes—and avoid losing thousands of dollars.

 John’s $20,000 Roller-Coaster Ride

-But the market took a turn in the new year.
-In the first eight days of January, the S&P dropped by about 4.5%, and another 3% a week later.
+In the first eight days of January, the S&P dropped by about 4.5%—and it dropped another 3% a week later.
 By mid-February, it was at its lowest point since April 2014, closing down 11.9% from the end of 2015.
-That drop wiped out all of John’s gains and cut the value of his investments by nearly $20,000.
+That drop wiped out all of John’s gains from the last half of the previous year and cut the value of his investments by nearly $20,000.